Guidance for Safe Visiting at Canterbury Foundation

 - Designated outdoor visiting spaces will be made available at the Court main entrance (142 street) and the Manor Courtyard (141 street).

 - The use of masks is strongly encouraged and physical distancing of 2 metres must be maintained from the resident as well as for those not in the same household. *N.B. the majority of residents/family members feel not wearing masks for outdoor visits is unsafe.
 Please be mindful of preferences of others in our Canterbury Community when deciding this for your visits.

 - Eating and drinking during your visit is not recommended.

 - Although booking for outdoor visits is no longer formally required, booked visits will be given priority to utilize the designated outdoor visitation spaces.

-- We request any resident requiring assistance to be ready or escorted for their outdoor visit.
-Book visits in advance to allow staff the opportunity to plan their time accordingly.
+- We request any resident requiring assistance to be ready or escorted for their outdoor visit to book visits in advance to allow staff the opportunity to plan their time accordingly.

 - Outdoor visitors are not permitted to enter the facility.
 This includes the courtyards.

-- A DFSP does not have to be present for the outdoor visit and the number of allowable visitors has increased:
+- A designated family/support person does not have to be present for the outdoor visit and the number of allowable visitors for Phase 1 is:

 Visitors will be permitted entry in extenuating circumstances and shall not be subject to limitations related to duration or frequency in place by operator to manage visitors.
 Extenuating circumstances include:

 1. End of Life (last 4-6 weeks of life)